Quick Links to Sections

 Syllabus Storyboarding: In creative syllabus design, storyboarding helps us think about learning as a coherent process of development from start to finish.

-The Teaching Philosophy Guide contains instructions and resources that explain what a teaching philosophy is, takes you through a thinking and planning process to surface and articulate your values and approach to teaching, as well as provides guidance on the writing process.
+The Teaching Philosophy Workbook contains instructions and resources that explain what a teaching philosophy is, takes you through a thinking and planning process to surface and articulate your values and approach to teaching, as well as provides guidance on the writing process.

 Rice Center for Teaching Excellence: Workload Estimator: Estimate how many hours per week your course assignments should take students to complete.